juhana/hugo-by-example/_pages/contributions/NewBoxdraw.h.md

 ### Ways to call

-`    Box() - Draws the text in a box in normal scrollback`
+`    Box(quotefile) - Draws the text in a box in normal scrollback`

-`    Epigram(true) - Draws the box right away near the top of the screen and then waits for a keypress.`
+`    TitleEpigram(quotefile) - Clears the screen, displays the quote box, waits for a pause, then clears the screen again.`

-`    Epigram(true,prompttext) - A prompttext string will get printed before the pause.
-Meant for "press a key"-type texts.`

-`    Epigram() - Draws the box after the next turn`

 ### Other notes

-Besides including this extension, you'll want to add this to the [main](routines/main/) routine-
+Besides including this extension, if not using Roodylibe, you'll want to add this to the [main](routines/main/) routine-

-            if epigram_on
+            if nextepigram
-               Box(true,1)
+               Epigram(nextepigram)

 ### Changes since last version